KhalilMeziane/job-tracker/README.md

 - Add custom notes for better organization and context.
 - Search and filter applications quickly and efficiently.
 - Fully responsive UI built with Next.js 14, Shadcnui, and Tailwind CSS.
-- Secure user authentication with personalized data access.
+- Secure user authentication with personalized data access with json web tokens(JWT).
 - Type-safe and efficient database handling using Prisma ORM with PostgreSQL.

 ## 🛠️ Technologies